 Outbound attribution is most commonly defined as prospects developing into sales opportunities thanks to the outbound prospecting activities of a firm.
 They can be very clearly attributed as Outbound starts with a target list, then proceeds to direct response methods employed to turn a cold lead into an introductory meeting.
 There is no doubt that the sales opportunity that resulted from Outbound activity was directly linked (attributed) to that activity.

-Contrast this with leads that enter your sales pipeline that come from multiple sources, including but not limited to: referrals, advertising, Search Engines, etc. When a decision-maker makes a phone call into your organization, it’s often hard (if not impossible) to track her path back to the initial contact with your brand.
+Contrast this with leads that enter your sales pipeline that come from multiple sources, including but not limited to: referrals, advertising, Search Engines, etc. When a decision-maker makes a phone call into your organization, it’s often hard (if not impossible) to track his ot her path back to the initial contact with your brand.
 As a result, marketers have to guess which channels work efficiently and which don’t.

 When it comes to outbound prospecting, the company finds a lead on its own, it makes the first contact and it eventually converts a lead into qualified opportunity and a customer.
 As a result, the firm can attribute a particular customer to a certain outreach effort made in the past.

 Outbound attribution is facilitated by using a CRM that stores all the data about your leads and clients in one place as well as the information about all the contacts you made?

 1. Monitoring and control